top of page

 • 봄은 따뜻해요. 그래서 봄이 좋아요.
 The spring is warm.
 So, I like spring.

 아/어/여서 came from the connective ending 아서/어서/여서.
 Since it is too long, people shortened it.
 Anyway, it can combine two sentences into one.
-While that, it adds a "reason" or "cause" meaning like "because" in English.
-It can be attached to the first stem to show that the first part of the sentence is the reason for the second part.
+While that, it adds a "reason" or "cause."
+You can translate it to "because" in English.

 • 따뜻하다 to be warm + 봄이 좋다. like Spring.

-→ 따뜻해요. 그래서 봄이 좋아요.
-Those are two sentences.
+→ 따뜻해요. 그래서 봄이 좋아요. - Those are two sentences.

-= 따뜻해서 봄이 좋아요.
-We can make it into one sentence with 아/어/여서.
+= 따뜻해서 봄이 좋아요. -We can make it into one sentence with 아/어/여서.

 I like spring because it is warm.